A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: A Notion and System Architecture for Event Prediction Methods

 \subsection{Event Prediction Method Formulation}

-In the beginning, event prediction requires a goal or a set of goals that is either formulated by researchers during their motivation for advancement of event prediction methods or by practitioners during implementation and application of event prediction.
+In the beginning, EP requires a goal or a set of goals that is either formulated by researchers during their motivation for advancement of EP methods or by practitioners during implementation and application of EP.
 Without the prediction goal, we do not know what we predict and lack a purpose for predicting.
-Prediction goals are as diverse as event prediction domains are.
-For example, "The traffic is green at $s_1$" for the intersection example depicted in \autoref{fig:overview} is an event prediction goal or "Reduce re-hospitalization and increase treatment outcome of heart failure patients" \cite{duan_clinical_2020} is a set of event prediction goals.
-Event prediction goals define the monitored system implicitly or explicitly and how we perceive various current and future states of the monitored system by differentiating desired or compliant from undesired or non-compliant states.
-In the case of the intersection example, the goal implicitly defines the monitored system to be the depicted intersection and that green traffic is regarded as compliant, whereas black traffic is regarded as non-compliant.
-In the case of hospital patients with previously diagnosed heart failures, the goal defines the monitored system to be hospital heart failure patients and that future states with reduced re-hospitalization counts or rates and improved treatment outcome statistics are desired in contrast to, e.g., states with constant re-hospitalization.
+Prediction goals are as diverse as EP domains are. ``The traffic is green at $s_1$'' for the intersection example depicted in \autoref{fig:overview} is an EP goal. ``Reduce re-hospitalization and increase treatment outcome of heart failure patients'' \cite{duan_clinical_2020} is a set of EP goals.
+EP goals define the monitored system implicitly or explicitly and how we perceive various current and future states of the monitored system by differentiating desired or compliant from undesired or non-compliant states.
+In the intersection example, the goal implicitly defines the monitored system to be the depicted intersection and that green traffic is regarded as compliant, whereas black traffic is regarded as non-compliant.
+For hospital patients with previously diagnosed heart failures, the goal defines the monitored system to be hospital heart failure patients.
+Moreover, future states with reduced re-hospitalization numbers and improved treatment outcome statistics are desired in contrast to, e.g., states with constant re-hospitalization.

-\begin{definition}[Event Prediction Goal] An event prediction goal $g$ is a well-formed formula in some logic $G$ with atomic propositions over the domain of the monitored system that evaluates to either true or false given some predicted instantiation of its variables.
-If the event prediction goal $g$ evaluates to true, we say the monitored system future state is compliant, otherwise it is non-compliant. \end{definition}
+\begin{definition}[Event Prediction (EP) Goal] An EP goal $g$ is a well-formed formula in some logic $G$ with atomic propositions over the domain of the monitored system that evaluates to either true or false given some predicted instantiation of its variables.
+If the EP goal $g$ evaluates to true, we say the monitored system future state is compliant, otherwise it is non-compliant. \end{definition}